booktree/booktree/README.md

 # Booktree Project

-UPDATE: I've de that this
+UPDATE: I've de that this project is not useful enough, Git for local editing is not the bottleneck.
+Let's do this instead:

 <https://github.com/cirosantilli/write-free-science-books-to-get-famous-website>